10.4 Error Message Reference

 Cause

-The installer was blocked or quarantined by real-time antivirus protection, or the installation did not complete successfully.
+The installer was blocked or quarantined by real-time antivirus protection, or the installation did not complete.

 Resolution

-- Temporarily disable real-time antivirus protection and reinstall or repair the LCC Studio installation.
+- Temporarily disable real-time antivirus protection, then reinstall or repair the installation.

-- Add the LCC Studio installation directory to your antivirus exclusion list before re-enabling protection.
+- Add the LCC Studio installation directory to the antivirus exclusion list before re-enabling protection.

-- Verify the installation completed successfully by running a test reconstruction on a known-good dataset.
+- Verify the installation by running a test reconstruction on a known-good dataset.

 Project file corrupted or incomplete